eliotstock/stake/README.md

 ## Hardware and OS install

 First decide between Intel and ARM for your hardware.
-If you want a quiet, fanless machine, choose ARM.
+If you want a quiet, fanless machine, choose ARM, but beware the issues I had below with the Radxa Rock 5B.

 Only buy the big drive after reading this awesome ["hall of blame"](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038) Gist.